Awalrod/jco-datalogger/README.md

         example: java -jar can-0v1.jar  -a [address] -d

 + `-dir`    Sets the directory in which the data files will be placed.
-        IMPORTANT: This is also the directory that the cgi-bin
-                interface will clear when commanded to.
-If you set a
-                directory besides /var/www/html/data be sure you are careful when clearing it.
+        IMPORTANT: This is also the directory that the cgi-bin interface will clear when commanded to.
+If you set a directory besides /var/www/html/data be sure you are careful when clearing it.
 Make sure there are no .csv files in there that you want to keep.
         default: ./
         alias: --directory
         example: java -jar can-0v1.jar  -a [address] -dir /var/www/html/data

 + `-f`      Sets the maximum number of data files to create.
 After this number is reached, can-0v1 will exit quietly.
         default: off
         alias: --file-limit
         example: java -jar can-0v1.jar -a [address] -f 5

 + `-help`   Brings up this help screen
         example: java -jar can-0v1 -help

 + `-i`      Enables infinite data file.
 The logger will write to a single data file until it is stopped.
-        The logger can be stopped through the -t option or the cgi-bin interface
+        The logger can be stopped through the -t option or the cgi-bin interface.
         default: off
         alias: --infinite
         example: java -jar can-0v1.jar -a [address] -i

 + `-l`      Sets the maximum number of samples per data file Cannot be set when -i is used.
         default: 1000
         alias: --length
         example: java -jar can-0v1.jar  -a [address] -l 2500

 + `-t`      Sets a period of time in milliseconds for the logger to run After the specified time can-0v1 will exit quietly.
         default: off
         alias: -timed, --runtime
         example: java -jar can-0v1.jar  -a [address] -t 5000

 + `-s`      If set then the logger will start recording data immediately.
         If this flag is not set the logger will wait for a command from the cgi-bin interface to begin recording
         default: off
         alias: --start, --start-immediately

 + `help`    Brings up the args4j generated helpscreen
         example: java -jar can-0v1 help